 Free of judgment and full of compassion and expertise, the Tobacco Cessation Program provides you with the support you need so you can quit tobacco for good.

 Every time you try to quit smoking you’re one step closer to succeeding.
-We’re here to help you build those skills so you can quit tobacco for good.Seth Emont, PhD, MS, Manager of the Tobacco Program at the Center for Population Health
+We’re here to help you build those skills so you can quit tobacco for good.James Duffy, Tobacco Cessation program manager at Cheshire's Center for Population Health

 How the Tobacco Cessation Program works